What is shadow IT? Answers to common questions

 Shadow IT: A brief history

-To manage this changing landscape, IT began its long fight against any non-sanctioned technology products.
-They even created a disparaging term for these unofficial products: “shadow IT.”
-The traditional response to shadow IT was to eliminate it and return control to the centralized process.
-An entire sweet of tools was built to help manage and control shadow IT.
-Wikipedia lists out the typical “implications” of Shadow IT.
+The traditional response to shadow IT was eliminating it and returning control to the centralized process.
+An entire suite of tools was built to help manage and control shadow IT.
+Wikipedia lists the typical implications of Shadow IT as:

 • Wasted time